-People come to counseling and therapy because, in some way, they don’t feel good.
+People come to counseling and therapy because, in one way or another, they don’t feel good.
 For this reason, we want to work as directly as possible with your felt experience.
 We want you to have you feelings, rather than your feelings having you.

-You and your therapist will explore your experience in great detail — especially along the fuzzy, unclear edges.
-Through this exploration, you’ll gradually come to greater awareness and clarity of the full range of your experience — including strong, healthy, helpful aspects of yourself you may have overlooked.
+You and your counselor will explore your experience in great detail — especially along the fuzzy, unclear edges.
+Through this exploration, you’ll gradually come to greater awareness and clarity of the full range of your experience — including the strong, healthy, helpful resources you may have overlooked.
 These previously overlooked parts are going to move you forward in your life.

 The Gestalt Experiment